Other Desert Cities: Productions

 The play was originally titled Love and Mercy.
 The play was first presented at a staged reading at the Ojai Playwrights Conference, California, in August 2010.

 Other Desert Cities premiered Off-Broadway at the Mitzi E. Newhouse Theater at Lincoln Center Theater on January 13, 2011, in a limited engagement run, closing on February 27.
 The production starred Stockard Channing as Polly Wyeth, Linda Lavin as Silda Grauman, Stacy Keach as Lyman Wyeth, Thomas Sadoski as Trip Wyeth and Elizabeth Marvel as Brooke Wyeth.
 It was named Outstanding New Off-Broadway Play by the Outer Critics Circle.

 The play transferred to Broadway at the Booth Theatre on November 3, 2011.
 Judith Light replaced Lavin and Rachel Griffiths replaced Marvel.
 Both the Off-Broadway and Broadway production were directed by Baitz's former romantic partner Joe Mantello.
 This production received five nominations for the 2012 Tony Awards, including for Best Play, Best Actress in a Play (Stockard Channing), Best Featured Actress in a Play (Judith Light), Best Scenic Design (John Lee Beatty), and Best Lighting Design (Kenneth Posner).
 Judith Light won for Best Featured Actress in a Play.

 Other Desert Cities was a finalist for the 2012 Pulitzer Prize for Drama.

+Motion picture adaptation

+In 2011, producers Walter Parkes and Laurie MacDonald acquired the film rights to Other Desert Cities.
+Baitz was to write the script and was set to co-produce, with Parkes and MacDonald producing; at the time, a studio was not named.
+No further word on a film adaptation has emerged since this initial announcement.